Morgan State Bears lacrosse

-The Morgan State Bears lacrosse team was the only lacrosse team established to play NCAA-level lacrosse at a historically black institution.
-The team, from Baltimore, Maryland, defeated schools like Harvard and Notre Dame and upset a #1 ranked team in 1975.
+The Morgan State Bears lacrosse team is the collegiate sports team representing Morgan State University in Baltimore, Maryland.
+Upon its founding in 1970, it was the only lacrosse team established to play NCAA-level lacrosse at a historically black institution.

+In its early years, team defeated schools like Harvard and Notre Dame and upset a #1 ranked team in 1975.
 The team's exploits are recounted in the book Ten Bears, and the story is in production for a major motion picture.

-Background
+The program was later shut down, though a club team was created in the 21st century and a new intercollegiate team at the school won the NCL championship in 2023.

+History

 Morgan State University was founded and chartered in 1867 as the Centenary Biblical Institute.
 It was built on its present site, in northeast Baltimore, in 1890 and was known as Morgan College from 1890 to 1938.
 It became a public college in 1939, as Morgan State College.
-In the 1950s and 1960s, enrollment swelled as African Americans of the baby boom generation sought post high school degrees but were limited by segregation to black colleges and universities like Morgan, Howard, Grambling or Morehouse.
-(In 1975, the college was renamed Morgan State University by the state legislature, reflecting its expanded mission and scope.)
-By the 1960s, Morgan and Grambling had reached the pinnacle of college football, African-American athletes were still unable to attend most white schools, thus concentrating their numbers and talents at a handful of black schools.
-Several dozen notable NFL players and Hall of Famers hailed from these schools.

 The late 1960s were turbulent years with regard to race relations in the United States.
 Riots had broken out in major cities across the country, with at least three in Maryland.
 Dr. Martin Luther King Jr. had been assassinated and formerly all white universities and colleges were opening their doors to African-Americans for the first time.
 But the major lacrosse powers like Johns Hopkins, Navy and Maryland still fielded mostly white teams.